In this chapter:

 - MenACWY-D should be administered at least four weeks after PCV13 (if used).

-- In particular, for individuals aged 13–25 years not eligible for funded vaccine, particularly living in crowded private homes, other hostels or student accommodation, or planning overseas travel.
+- For individuals aged 13–25 years not eligible for funded vaccine, particularly living in crowded private homes, other hostels or private student accommodation, or planning overseas travel.

 Meningococcal conjugate vaccines, MenC (age 12 months), MenACWY (Menactra from age 9 months or MenQuadfi from 12 months, as available) and MenB are funded for vaccination or re-vaccination of eligible individuals, as follows.
 See also section 4.3.